Moscow, Россия - Things to Do in Moscow

 Moscow, Россия - Complete Travel Guide

-Descend into the world's most beautiful subway system, often called an 'underground palace' with its marble columns, crystal chandeliers, and impressive mosaics.
-Each station tells a story of Soviet history and artistic achievement, making this functional transport system a genuine tourist attraction.
-The most spectacular stations include Komsomolskaya, Mayakovskaya, and Novoslobodskaya.
+Experience one of the world's most beautiful subway systems, where stations resemble underground palaces with marble columns, crystal chandeliers, and intricate mosaics.
+Each station tells a story of Soviet ideology and artistic achievement, making every journey a cultural experience.

-Booking Tip: Book tickets well in advance through the official website ($30-300+ depending on seats and performance).
-Theater tours cost around $15-20 and run several times daily.
-Dress code is enforced for evening performances - smart casual minimum.
+Booking Tip: Book tickets 2-3 months in advance through the official website ($30-300+ depending on seats and performance).
+Dress code is smart casual to formal.
+Cheaper tickets are available for rehearsals and matinee performances.

 Getting There